onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "If you let hydrogen gas alone for 13 billion years it will become giraffes, rose bushes and humans." - [Brian Swimme](https://www.azquotes.com/quote/717183)

+> "Perhaps because we have at present no coherent world view, there is a widespread tendency to ignore the psychological and social importance of such questions almost altogether." - [David Bohm](https://www.goodreads.com/quotes/6867921-perhaps-because-we-have-at-present-no-coherent-world-view)

+> "Deep down the consciousness of mankind is one.
+This is a virtual certainty because even in the vacuum matter is one; and if we don't see this, it's because we are blinding ourselves to it." - [David Bohm](https://www.azquotes.com/quote/1324965)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Meaning of/in life
 ██████████████████████████████████████████████████████████████████